-The Council has indicated that it will consider taking final action and submitting Reef Fish Amendment 28 to the Secretary of Commerce for approval and implementation during its August 2015 meeting in New Orleans, LA.
-Based on expected timelines for review and implementation, Reef Fish Amendment 28, if approved by the Secretary, is expected to be implemented after January 1, 2016.
-The commercial red snapper fishery is managed under an individual fishing program (IFQ) which distributes annual allocation to shareholders on January 1 of each year.
+Based on expected timelines for review and implementation, Amendment 28, if approved by the Secretary, is expected to be implemented after January 1, 2016.
+However, the commercial shareholders in the RS-IFQ (IFQ) receive annual allocation on January 1 of each year.
 Therefore, quota reallocations that would decrease the commercial red snapper quota (and increase the recreational quota by the same amount) would either have to be implemented before the first of the year or be delayed by a year.
 By withholding a portion of the commercial quota during the distribution of annual allocations to RS-IFQ shareholders, this framework action would allow adjustments (reductions) to the 2016 commercial quota after the first of the year, in accordance with the expected timeline for the implementation of Amendment 28.
-Based on the purpose and need for this action, the Council faces a clearly defined dichotomous choice set, i.e., the Council could either retain a portion of the 2016 commercial red snapper quota necessary to facilitate the implementation of Amendment 28 in 2016 or distribute the totality of the 2016 red snapper commercial quota to RS-IFQ account shareholders.
+Based on the purpose and need for this action, the Council faces a clearly defined dichotomous choice set; it could either retain a portion of the 2016 commercial red snapper quota necessary to facilitate the implementation of Amendment 28 in 2016 or distribute the totality of the 2016 red snapper commercial quota to RS-IFQ account shareholders.
 Therefore, this framework action only includes two management alternatives.

 Alternative 1 would take no action.
 No portion of the 2016 commercial red snapper quota would be retained.
 Therefore, Alternative 1 would not allow decreases in the red snapper commercial quota after the January 1, 2016 distribution of annual allocations to RS-IFQ shareholders.
-Under Alternative 1, the Council would not be able to decrease the commercial red snapper allocation in 2016 and would delay reallocation until 2017.
+Under Alternative 1, the National Marine Fisheries Service (NMFS) would not be able to decrease the commercial red snapper allocation in 2016, which would delay reallocation until 2017.

-Alternative 2 would allow the Council to implement a decrease in the commercial red snapper quota after January 1, 2016, by only distributing the exact portion of the 2016 commercial red snapper quota selected as preferred in Amendment 28, to shareholders.
-Alternative 2 proposes to retain a portion of the 2016 commercial red snapper quota to accommodate any decrease in the 2016 commercial quota that would result from the implementation of Amendment 28.
+Preferred Alternative 2 would allow the NMFS to implement a decrease in the commercial red snapper allocation after January 1, 2016, by only distributing the exact portion of the 2016 commercial red snapper quota selected as preferred in Amendment 28, to shareholders.
 Commercial red snapper quotas for 2016 expected to result from reallocation alternatives considered in Amendment 28 and differences between the quotas and the status quo commercial quota, i.e., without reallocation, are provided in Table 2.2.